Substance Abuse Resources in Tulsa Drug Rehab, Alcohol Rehab & Detox

 Fellowship Congregational Church 2900 South Harvard Ave.
 Tulsa, OK 74114

 As an urban center, Tulsa has a wide variety of different treatment programs and other recovery resources.
 However, not all programs benefit all people equally, and you may find that the facility that works best for you lies somewhere outside the city limits.
 Look into options in neighboring towns to see if these are a good fit for your situation.
-You can also look into programs in bigger cities such as Oklahoma City or travel to a national network facility such as The Recovery Village, which has locations all over the country.
+You can also look into programs in bigger cities such as Oklahoma City or travel to a national network facility.

 - Broken Arrow